 Car Insurance Estimator – Estimating Cost of Car Insurance

-- Narrow your favorites list of vehicles and test drive at least three cars.
+- Narrow your list of vehicles and test drive at least three cars.
 If you can, drive all on the same day to keep the comparison fresh.

-- Determine how much insurance coverage to get.
+- Determine how much insurance coverage to obtain.
 Unless you live in New Hampshire, auto insurance is mandatory.
 Lenders and car dealers generally require you to have coverage before you drive a car off the lot, and if you’re buying a new car, you’ll want to get collision and comprehensive coverage in the event the car is stolen or damaged.